 Leadership is all about risk-taking.
-Critical-thinkers will plan.
+Critical thinkers will plan.
 They’ll analyze and implement what they think is the best course of action.

 More often than not, leaders will fail or struggle to find success.
 Take, for example, the famous American industrialist Henry Ford.
-The founder of Ford Motor Company, which became the first to implement assembly line manufacturing for cars, Ford had some immense struggle along the way.
+The founder of Ford Motor Company, which became the first to implement assembly line manufacturing for cars, Ford had some immense struggles along the way.

 Ford’s first two companies, Detroit Automobile Company and Henry Ford Company, both failed within their first two years.
 This didn’t stop Ford from getting his gears going for the third time with Ford Motor Company.

 In 2018, Ford’s total revenue was estimated to be around $160.3 billion.
 Failure management is part of being a leader, and how to rise from that is what defines them.

 Leaders are revered as a beacon for guidance.
 But they’re not perfect by any means.
 They are as human as any other person.

 The crucial difference between leaders and the rest of the world is that they’re introspective.
 They reflect on their weaknesses and work on overcoming them.